bhasarma/mlcoursezoom-camp/notes/10-kubernetes-and-tensorflow-serving/01-overview.md

 In this module, we'll talk about kubernetes and tensorflow serving.

 Let us imagine again the scenario that we have dealt with in the last two modules.
-We have a user, who uploads an image of a pant or a t-shirt or some clothe into a website to sell it.
+We have a user, who uploads an image of a pant or a t-shirt or some cloth into a website to sell it.
 We want to build a system that automatically classify what type of cloth user has uploaded.

 In this module, we'll use **tensorflow serving** for serving the model.
 This is a tool from the tensorflow family of tools, created specifically for serving tnesorflow models.